Who's being trained here; them or me?!

 Some age related expectations:

-The 3-4 month old puppy can be kennelled for up to three hours, then put out to eliminate, eat and play for one hour before returning to a closed kennel.
+The 12 to 14 month old puppy can be kennelled for up to two hours, then put out to eliminate, eat and play for one hour before returning to a closed kennel.

 Pups should be over 8 months of age before they are caged for the maximum of 6 daylight hours in one time period.
 A limit of 6 total hours per day maximum kennelled (not including the night) should be observed to avoid stress related to over caging.